zestsoftware/zest.releaser/doc/source/uploading.rst

 sdist --formats=zip upload``.

-For safety reasons zest.releaser will *only* offer to upload your package to http://pypi.python.org when the package is already registered there.
+For safety reasons zest.releaser will *only* offer to upload your package to https://pypi.python.org when the package is already registered there.
 If this is not the case yet, you get a confirmation question whether you want to create a new package.

 If the ``setup.py register ...`` command fails, you probably need to configure your PyPI configuration file.
-And of course you need to have setuptools/distribute installed.
+And of course you need to have setuptools installed.

 PyPI configuration file (``~/.pypirc``)